Hryushek/hryushek/README.md

 ### Hi there 👋

-It's Anastasiia, a newbie in ✨ Project Management ✨
+It's Anastasiia, an amazing manager for ✨ amazing teams ✨

-**I'm looking for interesting projects** and this is the list of facts about me:
+**I'm always looking for interesting projects** and this is the list of facts about me:

 📑 Ex IT/IP lawyer
 💅 Ex LegalTech startup CEO